Salum14/Salum14/README.md

 📖 About Me

-Recent graduate at Hood College specializing in <b>full-stack web development</b>, with experience building responsive and scalable applications using React and Node.js
+Recent graduate at Hood College specializing in <b>full-stack web development</b>, with experience building responsive and scalable applications using <b>React and Node.js</b>

-Besides web development, I have solid foundation in <b>iOS development</b> with experience in UI development, mobile architecture, and networking.
+Besides web development, I have solid foundation in <b>iOS development</b> with experience in <b>UI development, mobile architecture, and networking</b>.

 Currently, I’m focused on strengthening my iOS development skills building portfolio-grade applications, and preparing for entry-level iOS/web Developer and Software Engineering roles.